se-edu/se-book/uml/sequenceDiagrams/staticMethods/text.md

 <div id="body">

 Method calls to `static` i.e., class-level method are received by the class itself, not an instance of that class.
-We can use the `<<class>>` to show that a participant is the class itself.
+You can use the `<<class>>` to show that a participant is the class itself.

 <box>